johnshearing/PrivateKeyVault/README.md

 ```

 * Lets take a look at the private key.
-  * To see Bob's private key you could the execute the following command at the terminal window:
+  * The menu app does this for you but you could the execute the following command at the terminal window to see the private key.
   * `gpg2 --export-secret-key --armor bob@gmail.com`
-  * You should see a big block of text on the pi's touch screen.
+  * You would see a big block of text on the pi's touch screen.
   * That's the private key.
   * Never show anyone your private key.
+  * Here is the command to export Bob's private key to a file:
+   `gpg --export-secret-key --armor --output BobsPrivateKeyFile.asc bob@gmail.com`
+  * **gpg --export-secret-key** is the command.
+  * **--armor** specifies that base64 encoding will be used.
+That ensures that all characters will be unambiguous and easy to read.
+  * **--output BobsPrivateKeyFile.asc** specifies what name you wish to give the file, and
+  * **bob@gmail.com** specifies which private key on the keyring you wish to export.
-  * The menu does this for you but it sends the output to the file you specify rather than to the screen.
+  * The menu does this all for you and it sends the output to the file you specify just like the command above, but it's easier to use.
   * Let's try it.
   * Type `menu` to open the PrivateKeyVault menu application.
   * Highligh the menu option which reads `Export a private key to a text file` and press the **Enter** key.